halocures/coding-challenge/README.md

 - Clone this repository and install the dependencies
 - The frontend portion consists of building a simple game, the specs for which can be found below
   - This project was created via Create-React-App, so you can just `cd` into the root level and run `npm start` to enable hot reloading while developing the app locally
-  - Although in a real-life setting this project might be broken into several components, please keep everything in `App.js`
   - Feel free to use any styling libraries you are comfortable with
   - In the event of any uncertainty, feel free to leave any comments to explain assumptions made or to give more insight into your thought processes
 - The backend portion involves writing a handful of isolated/unrelated Rails methods- the questions and instructions can be found in `/backend-challenge/questions.rb`
-- To submit your answer, please email `App.js` and `questions.rb` to andrew@halo.science when finished.
-Good luck!
+- When you are done, upload the files to a folder in Google Drive and email the link ("Viewer"/read-only is fine) to andrew@halo.science

 <br />